-Mixing the Colors-Cats by Alfred-Arthur Brunel.
-Large decorative antique lithograph of four felines playing in oil paints, perhaps those of the artist.
+Mixing the Colors is a large antique lithograph in colors!
+The cats were painted by Alfred Arthur Brunel.
+The large antique lithographs are of four felines playing in oil paints.
+Perhaps the felines were those of the artist.
 He had a passion for the animals.
-In1897 this old print published in New York America.
+In 1896 the decorative antique prints published, in New York America.
 By the Amlico Publishing Company.
-It is over 125 years old.
+And it is guaranteed to be over 125 years old.

 Mixing the Colors-Cats by Alfred-Arthur Brunel.
 Large decorative antique cat lithograph.